bungalow-bill/getdata-smartphone/README.md

 The original dataset contains 561 feature measurements taken from 30 different subjects while performing 6 different activities.
 A subset of 66 columns are selected for the summary dataset, and the average values of these measurements is computed for each subject and activity.
 The result is a table with 180 rows by 68 columns.
 See the [Codebook](Codebook.md) for a description of the final table.

-The script is straight-forward and uses the data.table package to do all the summarization.
-The code performs the 5 steps listed above, but some steps are
+The script is fairly straight-forward and uses the data.table package to do all the summarization.
+The code performs the 5 steps listed above, but some steps accomplished simultaneously.

 1. Merge the training and test sets
 ```R